mittorn/kb-js/README.md

 ## Roadmap
 There are a lot of cool integrations that would be interesting to add, but for the moment the following items are high on the agenda and will be implemented "as time permits" in this order:

-1. [DONE] Generic webhook functionality (allows other tools to post to a room via webhook)
+1. "Send DM" webhook for admins (provides a simple webhook to send DMs to arbitrary Matrix users)
+2. Zapier integration
-2. Support for providing statistics on room discussion, similar to what [pigs](http://pisg.sourceforge.net/) does for IRC chats
+3. Support for providing statistics on room discussion, similar to what [pigs](http://pisg.sourceforge.net/) does for IRC chats
-3. Zapier integration
-4. Support for end-to-end encrypted rooms
-5. Simple reminder / alarm clock functionality
+4. Simple reminder / alarm clock functionality

 ## Questions?
 If you have any questions, feel free to join [\#hello-matrix-bot:matrix.org](https://matrix.to/#/#hello-matrix-bot:matrix.org) for answers.
 If any questions come up frequently, we will add them here.